infinitaslearning/az-automate/readme.md

 ### Get all Repos

-Gets all projects, then for each project, gets all repos
+Gets all projects, then for each project, gets all repos into a CSV file.

 ```
-node ./repo > repos.json
+node ./repo
 ```